Ursula Gilbert: With her aunt and uncle Lutz on holiday with Harry

-UG: Prayer book given to UG by her father the day she left Berlin for the UK on the Kindertransport
+Ursula Gilbert: Prayer book given to UG by her father the day she left Berlin for the UK on the Kindertransport, containing a long note her wrote her on ten rules for how to conduct yourself in life

 Ursula Gilbert